 March 8, 2014 (KHARTOUM) - The Sudanese foreign ministry accused the international community of adopting double standards on the recent violence in South Darfur, saying some western governments remained mum on rebel attacks and their continued efforts to hamper efforts to achieve peace.

-- A woman carries her child at a shelter in Kalma IDP camp outside Nyala in South Darfur on 29 November 2010 (Reuters)
+- A woman holds her child in from of a shelter at the Kalma IDP camp outside Nyala in South Darfur on 29 November 2010 (Photo: Reuters)